 Our second drug candidate, Liposomal Bcl-2 ("BP1002"), targets the protein Bcl-2, which is responsible for driving cell survival in up to 60% of all cancers.
-On November 21, 2019, we announced that the FDA cleared an Investigational New Drug ("IND") application for BP1002.
-An initial Phase 1 clinical trial will evaluate the safety of BP1002 in refractory/relapsed lymphoma and chronic lymphocytic leukemia ("CLL") patients.
-Initially, a total of six evaluable patients are scheduled to be treated with BP1002 monotherapy in a standard 3+3 design.
-The Phase 1 clinical trial is being conducted at several leading cancer centers, including The University of Texas MD Anderson Cancer Center ("MD Anderson"), the Georgia Cancer Center and the Sarah Cannon Research Institute, and is now open for enrollment.
-Ian W. Flynn, MD is the national coordinating Principal Investigator for the Phase 1 trial.
-Dr. Flynn serves as the director of lymphoma research at the Sarah Cannon Research Institute.
+On November 21, 2019, we announced that the FDA cleared an Investigational New Drug ("IND") application for BP1002 for an initial Phase 1 clinical trial to evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and chronic lymphocytic leukemia ("CLL") patients.
+The Phase 1 clinical trial is being conducted at the Georgia Cancer Center while two additional clinical trial sites are currently being processed for inclusion in the study, The University of Texas Southwestern and New York Medical College.